microsoft/MXDial-IoT-Sample/README.md

 1. Apply for a [Twitter developer account](https://developer.twitter.com/en/apply/user) and wait for approval.
 2. Once approved, you will be able to create new apps from [developer.twitter.com](https://developer.twitter.com/).
 3. Create a new App and provide the application details.
-  > [!NOTE] you can skip the callback url as we won't be using authentication.
+  > NOTE: you can skip the callback url as we won't be using authentication.
-  > [!NOTE] Follow [this link](https://developer.twitter.com/en/docs/basics/developer-portal/guides/apps) to get more information about creating Twitter Apps.
+  > NOTE: Follow [this link](https://developer.twitter.com/en/docs/basics/developer-portal/guides/apps) to get more information about creating Twitter Apps.
 4. Get the following information from the **Keys and Access Tokens** tab:
     * Consumer Key (API Key)
     * Consumer Secret (API Secret)
-    * Access token: Create a new one with `Read and Write` access.
+    * Access token (create a new one with `Read and Write` access.)
     * Access token secret
-  > [!NOTE] Copy these values as you will need them later.
+  > NOTE: Copy these values into Notepad as you will need them later.

 ## Deploying the Web Application